Anba Angaelos

-Early Life
+Early life

-Angaelos was born in Cairo, Egypt and emigrated with his family to Australia when he spent his childhood years.
+Angaelos was born in Cairo, Egypt and emigrated with his family to Australia, where he spent his childhood years.
 He obtained a Bachelor of Arts, majoring in political science, philosophy and sociology, and went on to postgraduate studies in law whilst working in the same field.

-Religious Life
+Religious life

 In 1990, Angaelos returned to Egypt to join the Monastery of Saint Bishoy in Wadi-El-Natroun, where he was subsequently consecrated a monk by Pope Shenouda III.
 He served as Papal secretary until 1995, and was then delegated by the Pope to serve as a parish priest in the United Kingdom.
 He was consecrated in 1999 as a General Bishop (a rank between auxiliary bishop and chorbishop) in the United Kingdom of the Coptic Orthodox Church.

-He is a patron of the Fellowship of Saint Alban and Saint Sergius.

-Political Awards & Activism
+He was then enthroned as the first Coptic Orthodox Bishop of London (ecclesial title given by Pope Tawadros II) on 18 November 2017.

+Political awards and activism

 In the 2015 Queen's Birthday Honours, Angaelos was appointed an Officer of the Order of the British Empire (OBE) for services to international religious freedom.

-In 2021, Angaelos opposed plans by the government of New South Wales, where he was then residing, to introduce mandatory COVID-19 vaccination for all church attendees.
+Bishop Angaelos is President of Bible Society.